What Are Accelerated Payment Notices?

 HMRC has been stamping down on all types of tax avoidance.
 By serving these notices HMRC takes away the luxury of the cash-flow advantage certain companies used to enjoy when they took part in one of these schemes.
 They could keep the money until HMRC obtained a successful ruling by the courts!

 The Accelerated Payment scheme was introduced in order to collect disputed tax upfront.
-Since its introduction in 2014, HMRC have collected more than £1 Billion users of tax avoidance schemes.
+Since its introduction in 2014, HMRC has collected more than £1 Billion from users.

 HMRC issued more than 64,000 APNs up to 2016 and more than £5.5 billion up to 2020.

 “It is no longer possible for these individuals to avoid tax and sit on the money while their affairs are investigated.
 This first £1bn received in accelerated payments shows that we are turning the tables on those looking to avoid paying their fair share.”

-Attempts made to question the legality of the APNs have been unsuccessful, with a High court challenge by investors in Ingenious Media film partnerships failing.
+Attempts made to question the legality of the APNs have been unsuccessful.
+High court challenge by investors in Ingenious Media film partnerships failed.

 Accelerated Payment Notices carry no right to an appeal and it is not possible to negotiate with The Revenue on the sum stated in the notice.
 HMRC will not allow any flexibility on the 90 day limit for payment!

 Whilst there is not a right to appeal, there is a right of representation.
 Certain conditions must be met.
 Either the conditions for an APN have not been adhered to or that the sum requested within it is not correct.